innoq/ml-ops.org/content/phase-zero.md

 ### Making Predictions

-This block includes the information about when we make prediction on new inputs.
+This block includes information about when we make a prediction on new inputs.

 + When predictions should be available?
-+ Are predictions made *on the fly* for each data point or on a *batch* of the input data?
++ Are predictions made *on the fly* for each data point or for a *batch* of the input data?
 + How computationally complex could the *model inference* get in the application?
 + Is there *human in the loop* to support in making predictions?

 For example:

-+ New predictions are made each time when user opens the app, such as recommendations.
++ New predictions are made each time when the user opens the app, such as recommendations.
 + New predictions are made on request.
 + New predictions are made on schedule.